nimeshneema/UNIX-Concepts-and-Applications/README.markdown

 Both systems utilize [GNU Bash][bash] version 5.2 as the chosen shell.

-All efforts have been made to ensure correctness and completeness of solutions while keeping the differences between the two platforms in mind.
-However, it is advised to refer to available documentation for the commands (using **man**/**info** pages or online help).
+Every effort has been made to ensure the correctness and completeness of these solutions, taking into account differences between the two platforms.
+However, it is always recommended to consult official documentation for commands (e.g., using **man** or **info** pages, or online help).

 ## Conventions Used